 The Department of Biology at Georgia Southern University is a student-centered, “full-service” department offering training from the molecular to the ecosystem level.
 Our students interact closely with a caring faculty of teacher-scholars.
 Undergraduates receive hands-on training to enter the job market or competitive professional and graduate schools.
 The Department of Biology places more graduates in pre-professional schools than any other department on campus.
 Approximately 25% of our graduate students go on to receive PhDs.
 Creative scholarships and student-research programs give students opportunities to work directly with individual faculty members.

 The Department of Biology is made up of 40 full-time faculty, approximately 60 graduate students, and 1200 undergraduate majors.
 We offer undergraduate degree programs leading to the BS or BA in biology; our graduate program offers the MS in biology.
-Our building provides wireless access and the latest in “smart classroom” technology.
+Our LEED-certified building provides wireless access and the latest in “smart classroom” technology.
 Facilities include a greenhouse and herbarium, the Savannah Science Museum herpetology collection, scanning electron and confocal microscopes, undergraduate and graduate computer labs, animal rooms, state-of-the-art laboratories and equipment, and three boats.
 The department maintains research collaborations with several field stations (both in the U.S. and abroad) and with federal and state agencies.
-The biology department is closely affiliated with the internationally known Institute for Arthropodology and Parasitology.
+The biology department is closely affiliated with the James H. Oliver Institute for Coastal Plain Science.